lrc-se/bth-sg-client/README.md

 The test environment has been set up *without* webpack, but *with* Babel, mostly because this was the simplest way to get it to work, but also to keep it as speedy as possible.
 This still requires a batch of setup code to handle the compilation of *.vue* files, but once in place it has worked rather well.
-Code coverage is a bit of hit and miss – the compilation steps seem to confuse the reporter somewhat, especially when it comes to `<style>` sections and files not under test, but the visualization of the main code paths and the values for branches, statements and functions appear to be correct.
+Code coverage is a bit of hit and miss – the compilation steps seem to confuse the reporter somewhat, especially when it comes to `<style>` sections and files not under test, but the visualization of the main code paths and the summarized values for branches, statements and functions appear to be correct.
 At least this is the case locally; Scrutinizer seems to get different ideas now and then, so its coverage reports should be taken with an even larger grain of salt.

 It should also be mentioned that, in general, ensuring that all intended *functionality* is tested is more important than merely reaching a high coverage score.